 Omega-3 fats, such as eicosapentaenoic acid (EPA), are essential polyunsaturated fats found in fish such as salmon, mackerel, and sardines, with well-documented anti-inflammatory and heart health benefits.

-EPA can help protect the blood vessels and heart from disease by lowering levels of triglycerides, a fat that enters the bloodstream after a meal.
-This is one of many ways that it may prevent atherosclerosis and reduce the risk of cardiovascular disease.
+EPA can help protect the blood vessels and heart from disease by lowering levels of triglycerides.
+This is one of many ways it may prevent atherosclerosis and reduce the risk of cardiovascular disease.

 Other